-- (c) The appraisal shall contain an analysis of the highest and best use of the parcel of land, the valuation methodology used by the appraiser to determine value, the market value, and the conservation easement value of the parcel of land.
-The value of any buildings or other improvements shall appear separately in the appraisal report. - (2) The rural land staff shall send a copy of the appraisal to the landowner with a letter advising that within thirty (30) days the landowner must: - (a) Signify agreement with the conservation easement value determined by the rural land board appraisal; - (b) Withdraw his or its application; or - (c) The letter shall also advise the landowner of the additional points which may be secured pursuant to section 26-14(1), if he or it timely notifies the rural land staff that he or it will sell the conservation easement for less than the conservation easement value, as determined by the rural land board appraisal.
+- (c) The appraisal shall contain an analysis of the highest and best use of the parcel of land, the valuation methodology used by the appraiser to determine value, the market value, and the Conservation Easement Value of the parcel of land.
+The value of any buildings or other improvements shall appear separately in the appraisal report. - (2) The Rural Land Staff shall send a copy of the appraisal to the landowner with a letter advising that within thirty (30) days the landowner must: - (a) Signify agreement with the Conservation Easement Value determined by the Rural Land Board appraisal; - (b) Withdraw his or its Application; or - (c) Advise that he or it is securing an independent appraisal at his expense within the next thirty (30) days.

+The letter shall also advise the landowner of the additional points which may be secured pursuant to Section 26-14(1), if he or it timely notifies the Rural Land Staff that he or it will sell the Conservation Easement for less than the Conservation Easement Value, as determined by the Rural Land Board appraisal.

 Sec.
-26-14. - Conservation easements; purchase.
+26-14.
+Conservation Easements; purchase.

-(1) After each parcel of land has been appraised, a landowner who is willing to sell a conservation easement for less than the appraised value shall be awarded not to exceed ten (10) additional points which shall be calculated as follows:
+(1) After each parcel of land has been appraised, a landowner who is willing to sell a Conservation Easement for less than the appraised value shall be awarded not to exceed ten (10) additional points which shall be calculated as follows: